Court Reporting Schools and Online Court Reporting Schools

 There are traditional brick and mortar schools, online court reporting schools, and the “Court Reporting and Captioning at Home” (CRAH) home study program.
 CLICK HERE, and learn how to become a court reporter.
 Traditional court reporting schools and online court reporting schools are based upon quarters, semesters, or credit hours.
 The “Court Reporting and Captioning at Home” program is the only self-paced, online court reporting program, allowing students to complete their training more quickly than they can in a traditional court reporting school, and at an affordable cost.

 There are approximately 32 NCRA- (National Court Reporters Association) approved, accredited court reporting schools in the U.S. today.
 Depending on various estimates, there are approximately that many more that are not NCRA-approved or accredited.
 NCRA court reporting school approval or accreditation should not be your determining factor in acquiring a quality education.
 Many of these accredited, NCRA-approved court reporting programs are not owned by court reporters and have faculties severely lacking in credentialed court reporters.
 The success and survival rate has been dismal for many of these accredited schools.
 NCRA records indicate that in 1998 there were approximately 365 accredited, NCRA-approved schools in the U.S. Less than a third of those schools are in business today.
 Accreditation and NCRA approval simply mean a court reporting school has met minimal standards and requirements, not that it has exceeded minimum standards, and it does not ensure the court reporting school is necessarily a wonderful training program.

 Court Reporting and Captioning at Home is owned by a court reporter who holds the RMR (Registered Merit Reporter) credential with an extensive background in court reporting, closed captioning, and CART providing.
 This experience, together with state-of-the-art court reporting, captioning, and CART Providing training materials, and a support staff comprised only of credentialed court reporters, captioners, and CART providers, makes Court Reporting and Captioning at Home the best choice for quality real time education certification preparation, and professional development.
-Court Reporting and Captioning at Home is celebrating 15 successful years of real time court reporting, captioning, and CART Providing training.
+Court Reporting and Captioning at Home is celebrating 16 successful years of real time court reporting, captioning, and CART Providing training.